 5) When will the guidelines be updated, and when will the number of guests allowed change?

 Unfortunately, we don’t know the definite answer to this.
-The Government still have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
+The Government have an obligation to review tier restrictions on a fortnightly basis, and as such we are always ready to be proactive in our approach to our response.
 We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, so will our ability to hold larger and more extensive weddings.

 6) What should I be doing now?